2020 Nashville bombing: Search for motives

 Investigators searched Warner's home in Nashville after the bombing and seized several items, including a computer and a portable storage device.
 Google Street View images of his address appeared to show an RV similar to the one used in the bombing.
 Neighbors of the property told WKRN-TV news that they recognized the RV in the image released by police, saying that it had sat unused for years until Warner began giving it renewed attention about a month before the bombing and that it had disappeared from the property days before the bombing.
 Neighbors called him reclusive and said they never discussed politics or religion with him.

 Warner is also "believed to have spent time hunting for alien lifeforms in a nearby state park."
 The FBI said that, before the bombing, he "sent materials which espoused his viewpoints to several acquaintances throughout the country."
 The packages, which the FBI investigated, included writings in which he expresses belief in 9/11 conspiracy theories, moon landing conspiracy theories, and the reptilian conspiracy theory.
-He also referenced a UFO conspiracy theory according to which space aliens had begun to attack earth in 2011, which was covered up by the media.
+He also referenced a UFO conspiracy theory according to which space aliens had begun to attack Earth in 2011, which was covered up by the media.
 He wrote, in part, "Everything is an illusion" and "there is no such thing as death".
 One of the letter's recipients gave Nashville's WTVF NewsChannel 5 a copy but the outlet decided not to publish it in full, to avoid giving Warner "unnecessary notoriety".

 On March 15, 2021, investigators concluded that Warner had acted alone and that the bombing was not connected to terrorism.
 The bombing was a result of his wanting to end his life, driven by life stresses.
 He was also fueled by paranoia, conspiracy theories, and the deterioration of his relationships.
 Warner picked the area to make an impact on the city while also trying to minimize injury.
 The FBI also said there was no evidence Warner wanted to bring social or political change, or that any person or business was specifically targeted.

+In 2025, the lead FBI agent in charge of the investigation told WSMV-TV that Warner chose the location because of personal and professional connections from his youth, and because he had previously done electronic work in the area.
+The agent told the news organization that "Based on a totality of his writings and things, is he talked a lot about breaking the reincarnation loop", and the bombing may have been motivated by that desire.